Verbsius/Verbsius/README.md

 - 👋 Hi, I’m Eeway
-- 👀 I’m interested in Golang
+- 👀 I’m interested in Golang and Web development

 <!---